Dr. Kayla Peak

 Dr. Peak and her husband, Paul, have one son, Paul-David.
 The couple lives in Stephenville and they have been married since 1993.
 Dr. Peak enjoys meeting new people as well as traveling to conferences to present on new concepts in Kinesiology and leadership.

 In 2013, the Peak family began a quest to summit the highest mountain peaks in each of the 50 states.
-To date, the Peak’s have hiked to the summits of Cheaha Mountain (AL), Sassafras Mountain (SC), and Brasstown Bald (GA).
+To date, the Peak’s have hiked to the summits of Cheaha Mountain (AL), Sassafras Mountain (SC), Brasstown Bald (GA), and Guadalupe Peak (TX).
 In the tradition of other peak-baggers, planning each trek along with the crazy encounters experienced along the trail make this a worthwhile family adventure.
-3 down, and 47 more to go!
+4 down, and 46 more to go!